 Having any birth after a C-Section comes with its rollercoaster of emotion.
 Wanting to have a vaginal delivery after one or more C-Sections when no one thinks you can/should do it?
 Phew.
-That’s a whole ‘nother layer of awesome.
-All you need to be focusing on right now is finding the right provider, getting in touch with your body and baby, and relaxing and relishing in the beautiful fact of your pregnancy.
+That’s a whole ‘nother layer of awesome. (sarcasm) All you need to be focusing on right now is finding the right provider, getting in touch with your body & baby, by relaxing and relishing in the beautiful fact of your pregnancy.

-VBAC moms can get a little caught up in the birth prep process (I didn’t of course *cough*), so here are some mistakes I see VBAC moms make all too frequently.
+VBAC moms can get a little caught up in the birth prep process (I didn’t of course *ahem*), so here are some mistakes mothers working to have a vaginal delivery after Cesareans make all too frequently.

 *Disclosure: This post may contain affiliate links.
 This means that, at no added cost to you, I may receive compensation for products you purchase through links found on my blog.
 (Thank you, thank you!)
 This in no way affects the products I recommend (I only recommend the best)!*